 Okay, I also have an atmospheric pressure sensor, which will detect pressure and allow us to compute height.

-to the Arduino and then install the required libraries, which are also available below.
+Connect the module to the Arduino and then install the required libraries, which are also available below.

 The code that prints the pressure and altitude (approximately)

 This module might be used in a weather station project or for a drone, allowing you to implement the altitude hold setting.

 More information is available at the following page.